The Dopamine Problem We Built

 Every cycle makes the next one easier to enter and harder to exit.
 The content gets better.
 The algorithm gets sharper.
 The user gets more passive.
 This was not a side effect.
 It was the product.

-This pattern maps directly to the behavioral dynamics we documented in Honest Gambling: when traditional paths feel closed, people gravitate toward whatever offers the most legible dopamine.
+This connects directly to what Preference for Legible Risk explored: when traditional paths feel closed, people gravitate toward whatever offers the most legible dopamine.
 Doom scrolling was the cheapest, most accessible version of that.
 Zero cost, zero effort, immediate reward, zero output.

 And then something changed.